Gigahawk/journal/Ski Setup.md

 # Skis

 Rossignol Pursuit 14x 152cm
+Bought used for 180 CAD from Sports Junkies.
 Heavy as shit.
-Bought used for 180 CAD from Sports Junkies.

 # Boots

-Lange SX RTL 2020
+Lange SX RTL 2020 (Mondo point 265, 306x102mm)

-Bought used for 130 CAD from Sports Junkies
+Bought used for 130 CAD from Sports Junkies.
+Tbh not the right size.
+Good heel hold but toe box is a little too long/packed out.
+Feels too narrow in general.

 # Poles